FERPA Summary PageSummary information regarding the Family Educational Rights and Privacy Act (FERPA).

 - Uninterrupted Scholars Act (USA) Guidance (PDF) – This document provides federal guidance to states and local educational agencies (LEAs) and other interested parties to implement the USA amendment to FERPA.

-- The U.S. Department of Health and Human Services Health Insurance Portability and Accountability Act (HIPAA) or FERPA Guidance Health Information Privacy – This document provides guidance from the U.S. Department of Health and Human Services on health records in educational settings.
+- Health Information Privacy – This document provides guidance from the U.S. Department of Health and Human Services on health records in educational settings.

-- The PTAC’s Webinar on the Intersection of FERPA and the Individuals with Disabilities Education Act (IDEA) Confidentiality Provisions Intersection of FERPA & Part B of IDEA Confidentiality Provisions (PDF) – This Webinar provides guidance from the ED on complying with disability laws in educational settings.
+- Intersection of FERPA & Part B of IDEA Confidentiality Provisions – This ED webinar provides guidance from the ED on complying with disability laws in educational settings.

-- Transparency Best Practices for Schools and Districts – This resource from the PTAC provides federal guidance on promoting transparency when complying with FERPA’s annual parental notification requirements.
+- ED's Transparency Best Practices for Schools and Districts – This ED webinar provides federal guidance on promoting transparency when complying with FERPA’s annual parental notification requirements.

-- Written Agreement Checklist (PDF) – This document from the PTAC summarizes the requirements for written agreements under the studies exception and the audit or evaluation exception as specified in FERPA.
+- ED's Privacy and Data Sharing (PDF) – This document from the PTAC summarizes the requirements for written agreements under the studies exception and the audit or evaluation exception as specified in FERPA

 Find more information on the privacy of student records collected and maintained by the CDE on the Data Privacy Home page.